 It all started with an Italian restaurant.
 I feel like quite a few of my recipe stories begin with that line.
 It’s my version of ‘once upon a time’ I suppose!
-The first time I tasted these potatoes all crispy and scented with rosemary, I knew they had to be a permanent fixture in my life.Â
+But from the first time I tasted these crispy potatoes scented with rosemary, I knew they had to be a permanent fixture in my life.

 The main thing I changed in the recipe was a special sea salt I was using.
 There were problems with people struggling to find it, then subbing in regular table salt and it not turning out.
-So below the new amounts are for regular sea salt from any store added to your taste!
+So below the new amounts are for regular sea salt from any store added to your taste.

 Fun Fact: My mom made these Rosemary Potatoes for Tyler & I’s engagement dinner along with my Life Changing Rosemary Mushroom Cream Sauce and prime rib.
 So if you need inspiration for any kind of special occasion, I can’t recommend these 2 recipes enough!